KDAB/cxx-qt/README.md

 In a cxx-qt project, the build system is based on CMake, which uses Cargo under the hood.
 Therefore, unlike a typical Rust project, CMake must be used to build cxx-qt.

+On Windows and macOS, cxx-qt defaults to installing Qt from vcpkg.
+Prebuilt packages are automatically downloaded from GitHub Packages (this will take several minutes the first time you run CMake).
+If you already have Qt installed, you can disable this by adding `-D VCPKG=OFF` to the CMake configure step (the first call to `cmake`).

+cxx-qt defaults to building with Qt6.
+If you want to build with Qt5 when both are installed, or you want to tell vcpkg to use Qt5, add `-D QT_DEFAULT_MAJOR_VERSION=5` to the CMake configure step.

 ```bash
 mkdir build/
 cd build/